agatticelli/form3-client-go/README.md

 ## Timeout

-There are no examples for that, but it can be easily implemented at the client or request level.
+There is an example in the Client.Do() unit test for this, but it can be easily implemented in a real world scenario at the client or request level.
 For example, at client level would be something like the following:

 ```go